Synkevych/job_interview_tasks/other/DevOps.md

+# DevOps combines software development (Dev) and IT operations (Ops)

-# Basic questions about the linux system and how to work with the file system
+## Basic questions about the linux system and how to work with the file system

 ### 1. How to cheek which user in the system is logged in?